Undecidability in resource theory: can you tell theories apart?: Main results

 First, for each letter $a_i\in\Gamma$ define the two unitary matrices:

 Since both $\gamma$ and $h$ are homomorphisms, the matrices $h_{a_i}$ compose as $h_{a_i}h_{a_j} = h_{a_i a_j}$ (similarly for $g_{a_i}$).
 These matrices are constructed in such a way that the first diagonal block encodes the image of the letter $a_i$ under the homomorphism, while the bottom half is used to keep track of its index.
+For technical reasons that will become clear in a moment, we also add an extra matrix $\tilde{g}_{a_1}$ giving an alternative encoding of $a_1$, having $\gamma(g(a_1))^\dagger C$ in the upper left corner, and everything else equal to $g_{a_1}$.
+Moreover, we also introduce two extra unitaries, which will keep track of the beginning and the end of the string, given by: